rammanoj/JS/JS.md

 3. Underscore

-There are three different types of variable declarations in JS **const**: is to the nearest block it is defined.
+There are three different types of variable declarations in JS

+**const**: scope is to the nearest block it is defined.

 **let**: scope is to the nearest block it is defined.

 **var**: scope is in the nearest function it is defined.

 **not with var**: declaring in global scope.

 **const** has to be initialized and can not be updated. **let** can either be initialized or not and can be updated.

 **Type coercion:** JS automatically converts the variable types to another while needed

+Eg:

 ```JS
 console.log(var1 + ‘ ‘ + var2); // var1 is numb and var 2 is string.
 ```

 **JS** adds the numbers till it encounters a string, once it encounters a string, it converts all the previous numb to a string.
+This is called type coercion.

 **JS** variables can be mutated, i.e updated once they are defined.